ColdBox/coldbox-zero-to-hero/STEPS.md

 ```
 The Nav bar is located in our Layout file `/layouts/Main.cfm`.
 Insert the code above, into the `<nav>` tag, before the closing `</nav>` .

-Refresh your page, click Registration and fill out the form.
+Refresh your page, click Register and fill out the form.
 Your new user will be listed in your dump.
 This isn't very secure, to have your password un-encrypted, so lets use BCrypt.

 Bonus points for tests first for next part